outofink/pentago-ports/README.md

 pentago-ports
 =============

-ports of the game (pantago)[https://github.com/outofink/twisted-pentago]
+Ports of the game [pentago](http://en.wikipedia.org/wiki/Pentago).

+All ports are based on a python version of pentago, found [here](https://github.com/outofink/twisted-pentago).